Saadkhan0105/fullstack-crud-app/README.md

 - server.js: Entry point of the backend.
 - routes/userRoutes.js: Defines API routes for user CRUD operations.
 - controllers/userController.js: Contains business logic for user operations.
-- .env: Contains environment variables for database connection
+- .env: Contains environment variables for database connection credentials.
+- package.json: Defines dependencies and scripts for the backend.

 ## Frontend(/frontend)

-- src/components/: Contains React components (Home, AddUser, UserList)
+- src/components/: Contains React components such as Home, AddUser, and UserList.
-- src/App.js: Main component of the frontend.
+- src/App.js: The main component that holds the structure of the frontend.
 - src/index.js: Entry point of the frontend.
-- src/styles.css: Contains CSS styles for the frontend.
+- src/App.css: Contains CSS styles for the frontend.
-- package.json: Contains npm dependencies.
+- package.json: Defines dependencies and scripts for the frontend.
-- package-lock.json: Contains npm dependencies with versions.
+- src/package-lock.json: Contains the exact version of the dependencies used in the frontend.
-- .gitignore: Contains files and directories to be ignored by git.
-- README.md: Contains project documentation.

 ---
 ## API Endpoints

 ### Base URL: `http://localhost:8080`
-## API Endpoints

 | Method | Endpoint         | Description              |
 |--------|-------------------|--------------------------|